-The Nunavut Land Claims Agreement (NLCA) is an agreement between the Inuit of the Nunavut Settlement area and her Majesty the Queen in Right of Canada.
+The Nunavut Agreement is an agreement between the Inuit of the Nunavut Settlement area and her Majesty the Queen in Right of Canada.
 In 1990, the Tunngavik Federation of Nunavut and representatives of the federal and territorial governments signed a land claims agreement-in-principle.
 This document would establish the boundaries between the Northwest Territories and Nunavut.
-In 1993, the NLCA was signed and adopted by the Canadian Parliament and received Royal Assent.
-The NLCA is the largest land claim agreement in Canadian history and covers 1/5 of Canada’s land mass.
+In 1993, the Nunavut Agreement was signed and adopted by the Canadian Parliament and received Royal Assent.
+The Nunavut Agreement is the largest land claim agreement in Canadian history and covers 1/5 of Canada’s land mass.

 Article 5 - Wildlife

-Within the NLCA, Article 5 establishes the guiding principles, objectives and conservation principles of Wildlife within the Nunavut settlement area.
-The Government of Canada and Inuit recognize that there is a need for an effective role for Inuit in all aspects of wildlife management” (NLCA, 1993, p.28).
+Within the Nunavut Agreement, Article 5 establishes the guiding principles, objectives and conservation principles of Wildlife within the Nunavut settlement area.
+The Government of Canada and Inuit recognize that there is a need for an effective role for Inuit in all aspects of wildlife management” (NA, 1993, p.28).

 There are two objectives: